 The bishopric of Prague was established in 973 but only in 14th century elevated to an archbishopric.
 By doing so, Czech countries were removed from the jurisdiction of an archbishopric in Mainz.
 The first archbishop was Arnošt of Pardubice, Charles’ close counsellor and advisor.
 In the same year, the construction of St. Vitus Cathedral in Prague Castle had begun, which was to serve as a new seat for the archbishop.

 2) Charles University

 The oldest university in Central Europe was founded in 1348 and ranks among the world’s best contemporary universities.
-The model for Prague’s university was the university of Sorbonne, with four faculties.
+The model for Prague’s university was the University of Sorbonne, with four faculties.
 Today, there are 17 faculties at the University, mostly based in Prague.
-It’s not just one campus, but several building throughout the city of Prague and in the other two cities in Czech Republic.
+It’s not just one campus, but many building throughout the city of Prague and in the other two cities in the Czech Republic.

 3) Extensive construction projects in Prague

 The New Emperor of Holy Roman Empire decided to make Prague as his seat, as we have mentioned.
-That’s why he had invested a lot of effort to its development.
+That’s why he had invested a lot of effort into its development.
 And many of those traces we can still see today.
-Charles did a lot for Prague, and here is a short list of those you can easily spot or notice just by walking through the city.
+Charles did a lot for Prague, and here is a list of some you can easily spot or notice just by walking through the city.

 - Charles Bridge which is the oldest preserved stone bridge in Prague

 - St. Vitus Cathedral at the Prague Castle